The Future of Visual Design

 Design for video

-Video is a great way of communicating a message and can add movement and rhythm to your website, more than just adding color or shape.
-Video can either be used as the main focus of your website, or in conjunction with other web content to add emphasis to the focal point.
-If you are attempting to put your message across, video is an excellent choice.
-Video is also the future of marketing; and there will be more content than ever before!
+Video is an excellent way of communicating a message and can add movement and rhythm to your website, more than just adding color or shape.
+Video can either be used as the main focus of your website or in conjunction with other web content to emphasize the focal point.
+If you attempt to convey your message, video is an excellent choice.
+Video is also the future of marketing; there will be more content than ever!

-Motion graphics are becoming more and more popular; therefore it is important to know how to use them in your designs.
-Motion graphics can be used to express the emotion of a design, and to add something extra that words alone couldn’t convey.
-Some common areas where motion graphics are used include:
+Motion graphics are becoming increasingly popular; therefore, knowing how to use them in your designs is essential.
+Motion graphics can express a design’s emotion and design something extra that words alone couldn’t convey.
+Somcouldn’t areas where motion graphics are used include:

 • Briefs (presentations)